magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 ```

 But this implementation has a problem.
 In this example `AreaCalculator`
-handles the logic of calculate the sum of the areas **AND** to output the data.
+handles the logic to calculate the sum of the areas **AND** to output the data.
-What if the user whants the output in JSON?
+What if the user wants the output in JSON?

 Here is when _Single Responsibility Principle_ comes into play. `AreaCalculator`
 should only change if we change how we calculate the sum of the areas, not when
 we want a different output or representation.

-We can fix this by implementing a class which his only responsability is to
+We can fix this by implementing a class which its only responsibility is to
 output the data.

 ```typescript